‘Home Job Resource Center’ is actually the alternative name of another product that we have reviewed in the past – Unique Income Source.

 Most suggest it is way below the standard mentioned on the website and earning potential is exaggerated.

-Other complaints mostly refer to not being able to login once payment has been made, and not being able to reach customer support.
+Other complaints mostly refer to not being able to log in once payment has been made, and not being able to reach customer support.

-These are worrying signs.
+Collectively, these are worrying signs.

 They are being honest…if you know where to look

 The first point I want to make you aware of is taken from the UIS/HJRC disclaimer page.
 I’ve highlighted the important part in yellow:

 Secondly, from the same page: